anssilaitila/shared-files/README.txt

 == Screenshots ==

 1. List of files on your site
+2. Files listed in 3 columns (more layout options available)
+3. Search from all files
+4. Display only 1 specific file on page, using shortcode in post content
+5. Opening a password protected file
+6. Opening a file that's download limit has been reached
-2. File management in admin area
+7. File management in admin area
+8. Edit a single file

 == Changelog ==